Biomaterials and Nanomedicine

 Cancer immunotherapy and microfluidics

 Immunotherapy has recently evolved as a novel personalized treatment against malignancies where the body’s own immune cells are engineered to detect and destroy cancer cells in the body.
-The cytotoxic ability of these specialized immune cells also known as T-lymphocytes is impaired or suppressed such that the cancer cells can evade their surveillance.
+The cytotoxic ability of these specialized immune cells, also known as T-lymphocytes, is impaired or suppressed such that the cancer cells can evade their surveillance.

-Genetically expressing a receptor for patient specific tumor antigens on these T-cells allows them to recognize the cancer cells more effectively.
+Genetically expressing a receptor for patient-specific tumor antigens on these T-cells allows them to recognize the cancer cells more effectively.
 However, this approach is complex and extremely expensive.
 In our lab, we are utilizing nanovesicles called liposomes to perform this manipulation and expansion of the T-cell population directly within the body.
 This will not only allow to make the therapy significantly inexpensive but also available to the broader population.

 We are also developing unique lab-on-a-chip platforms for studying cell and disease functions in controlled environments established on a chip.
 We have developed a robust platform to artificially developed oxygen gradients mimicking hypoxic conditions within tumors.
 This is critical because hypoxic cells are more metastatic and drug resistant, and therefore investigating their behavior under physiological hypoxic conditions is crucial.
 Principal investigator: Nitin Agrawal.

 Messenger RNA is a recent therapeutic modality with great promise in cancer, vaccines, and many other areas.
-The large size and sensitivity of this molecule to breakdown in body fluids requires packaging by a delivery agent that not only protects the payload but also releases it inside target cells.
+The large size and sensitivity of this molecule to break down in body fluids requires packaging by a delivery agent that not only protects the payload but also releases it inside target cells.
 We develop new chemical entities that bind to mRNA to protect it and to allow transport through tissues to the target site and cell internalization followed by release and translation of the mRNA into the therapeutic protein or antigen.
 Principal investigator: Michael Buschmann.

 Targeted nanoparticle-based delivery

 This research investigates targeted nanoparticle-based delivery, which holds a great promise to revolutionize cancer treatment because of its personalized medicine ability.
-To achieve this goal, we must engineer nanocarriers taking into considerations several factors including extracellular and intracellular barriers.
+To achieve this goal, we must engineer nanocarriers taking into consideration several factors including extracellular and intracellular barriers.
 Also, the deep understanding of the formation of these nanocarriers is vital to acquire high control on both their internal and external characteristics.
 Equally important, the knowledge of the interaction between the nanocarriers and biological systems is critical to achieving an optimal therapeutic effect.

 In our lab, we are developing novel polymer-based patchy cancer theranostics and molecular probes to diagnose better and treat different diseases including cancer.
 We have used an integrated experimental and computational approach to address batch control and scalability issues that will help us to accelerate the clinical translation of these nanocarriers.
 Furthermore, we design our nanovehicles based on critical medical needs identified by medical oncologists and diagnostic radiologists.
 Principal investigator: Carolina Salvador Morales.